IBM/ibm-event-automation/event-streams/metrics-config/README.md

-## Event Streams metrics examples
+## Event Streams metrics samples
-This folder contains configuration to fetch metrics from the panels in the dashboard.
+This folder contains sample configurations to collect Kafka and Zookeeper metrics.